lpacher/lae/fpga/practicum/7_PLL/README.md

 <!--------------------------------------------------------------------->

-## Simulate the design (optional)
+## Simulate the design
 [**[Contents]**](#contents)

-Before mapping the RTL code into real FPGA hardware verify the expected functionality of the PLL with a behavioral simulation:
+Before mapping the RTL code into real FPGA hardware **run a behavioral simulation** and verify the expected functionality of the PLL core:

 ```
 % make sim mode=gui